 Beatrice, or Bea as she likes to be called, is fluent in Spanish.
 She earned her Associates Degree in Science as well as a certification as a Medical Assistant at Norwalk Community College.

 She has achieved an extensive knowledge and understanding of the medical, psychological and financial aspects of Third Party Reproductive Medicine and has robust experience working with same-sex couples as well as international patients.
 Beatrice is eager to assist the intended parents to start or expand their family.

-Courtney Hutchinson has been a Patient Navigator at RMA of Connecticut for over 3 years and has recently transitioned into her role as Third Party Patient Navigator.
-As a Third Party Patient Navigator, Courtney assists in the screening process of potential egg donors before they are accepted into our pool.
+Michaelle Augustin recently joined the Gay Parents To Be team as Third Party Patient Navigator.
+As a Third Party Patient Navigator, she assists dads and moms to be as they go through the process of building their families using an egg donor and, potentially, a gestational carrier.
 She enjoys the opportunity to assist couples in building and expanding their families, as well as educating the potential donors about their own fertility in the process.

 As the Brand Specialist, Emma is the marketing lead for Gay Parents To Be, helping to build awareness of the brand not only as a direct path to parenthood, but also as a general resource for fertility information in the LGBTQ community.
 She loves the chance to attend conferences on LGBTQ health and family building, and meet prospective patients.